-- At the end of the course the students are able to - 1.
-Calculate the coefficient of discharge of different flow measuring devices and Reynold's Number based on the distinction between the types of flow. - 2.
+- 1. Calculate the coefficient of discharge of different flow measuring devices and Reynold's Number based on the distinction between the types of flow. - 2.
 Determine the friction losses in pipe fittings & verify Bernoulli's Theorem. - 3.
 Predict the Thermal conductivity of homogeneous wall insulating powder under steady stat e conditions. - 4.
 Determine the heat transfer coefficient in Natural and Forced convection using PIN FIN apparatus. - 5.
 Predict the emissivity of a non -black surface. - 6.
 Calculate the overall heat transfer coefficient for parallel flow and counter flow in a Double pipe heat exchanger.